 Writing is hard work.
 Whether your child has trouble forming thoughts into words or spelling those words correctly, writing challenges can frustrate kids.
 Issues such as complex learning differences or simple disinterest can keep children from loving to write.
-However, unlike children who hate, say, basketball or singing, kids who dislike writing could face repurcussions, because writing is a crucial skill.
-We must help children through their reluctance.
+However, unlike children who hate, say, basketball or singing, kids who dislike writing could face repercussions, because writing is a crucial skill.
+We must help children overcome their reluctance.

-As a writing teacher, I want to see kids grow up to be confident, competent and yes, even joyful users of the written word.
+As a writing teacher, I want to see kids grow up to be confident, competent and, yes, even joyful users of the written word.
 It can happen!
 I have seen reluctance turn to enthusiasm time after time.
-While writing holds many challenges, it is also the route to share stories, crack jokes, express angsty teenage thoughts, tell secrets, play, convince people to do things, and make up crazy lies — types of communication and play that most of us find very satisfying.
+While writing holds many challenges, it is also the route to share stories, crack jokes, express angsty teenage thoughts, tell secrets, play, convince people to do things and make up crazy lies — types of communication and play that most of us find very satisfying.
 All of these things can be doors into a love of writing.

-Give children permission to work hard
+1. Give children permission to work hard.

 Sometimes children think they should only do things that come easily to them.
 Praising children for their results can reinforce the idea that hard work is a sign of being bad at things.
-Writing is hard, and it is harder for some children than others, and that is OK.
+Writing is hard, and it is harder for some children than others, and that is okay.
 No one needs to be good (or quick) at everything.
 We can help children become more confident writers by acknowledging their hard work, and even by expecting it.

-Make writing matter
+2. Make writing matter.

-Thoughts come first
+3. Thoughts come first.

 Many children get writer’s block because they are afraid of making mistakes.
 Spelling and grammar matter, but only as a way to help us communicate thoughts.
 Focus on the expression, and leave mechanics for the revision process.
 Inventive spelling liberates children to use their whole speaking vocabularies in their writing.
-Encourage children who are worried about spelling to write down their whole thought in their best-guess spelling and check the spelling afterward.
+Encourage children who are worried about spelling to write down their whole thought in their best-guess spelling and then check the spelling afterward.
 When you read children’s writing, engage with their ideas first and offer mechanical suggestions only second.

 Writing well isn’t about getting things right the first time.
 Your child’s favorite book went through many, many drafts to become so awesome.
 Encourage your children to revise their important work as well.
 Focus on revision as a refinement more than a correction.
 It’s all a learning process, and most of the important writing of their life will allow for revision and spellcheck.
-English spelling is weird, and semi arbitrary.
+English spelling is weird and semi-arbitrary.
 There are many ways to write down each sound.
 When correcting children’s spelling, notice the reasoning behind their incorrect guesses.
-Help them problem solve other possibilities.
+Help them problem-solve other possibilities.
 This way, spelling becomes a puzzle instead of a test.
 Model looking up the spelling of words you aren’t sure about.
 Teach children how to use dictionaries (and Google) to answer spelling questions.

-Respect your child's brain
+5. Respect your child's brain.

 Different brains learn in different ways.
 Helping your child understand how they learn helps them learn better and helps you expect useful things out of them.
 Some children learn best when they are talking or jumping.
 Some have to see things written down.
 Some need quiet.
 Some need noise.
 Some start with scattered notes.
 Some begin at the beginning and proceed logically.
 All of this is fine, unless we expect children to learn in ways they don’t.

 Brains learn well when they are having fun.
 And language is fun.
 Playing word games and just playing around with language can be a great way for reluctant writers to learn.
 Make bad puns.
 Collect homophones.
 Give alliterative nicknames.
 Make up silly rhymes.
 Play word-nerd board games and parlor games.
-Focus on speed and fun more than accuracy — this can lift off the pressure for reluctant writers and get their pencils moving faster than they usually let themselves write.
+Focus on speed and fun more than accuracy — this can alleviate the pressure for reluctant writers and get their pencils moving faster than they usually let themselves write.

-Words read and words said
+7. Words read and words said.